JoshJokes/JoshJokes.github.io/README.md

-# A static site built using Hugo which contains a list of Josh facts (jokes).
+# A static site built using Hugo which contains a list of satirical Josh jokes.

 ### To Contribute: